yopidax/crud-laravel/README.md

-Simple crud application in laravel5.4
+Simple crud application by laravel5.4